The Ultimate Framework for Developing a LinkedIn Sales Strategy

 Cost Per Lead: This measures the amount of money spent on acquiring new leads and helps determine the cost-effectiveness of your sales campaign.

-Customer Retention: For subscription-based services, it’s also essential to track the percentage of clients who stay with you versus those who leave you after a certain period.
+Customer Retention/Churn: For subscription-based services, it’s also essential to track the percentage of clients who stay with you versus those who leave you after a certain period.

 Return On Investment: Sales ROI measures the total revenue generated by your sales campaign compared to the cost of running the campaign.